eriksjolund/podman-socket-activation/README.md

 ### Socket-activated echo server container in a systemd service

-Podman has supported socket activation of its API service for a long time.
 More recently, in version 3.4.0, Podman received support for another type of socket activation, namely, socket action of containers.
 Such socket activation can be used in the systemd services that are generated with the command `podman generate systemd --new --name CTR`.